 • Massimino, better known as Daddy Mass in those days, had a particular way of standing on the sideline during play: in a perpetual state of agitation, pointing and yelling, freezing in place for a moment (as if he’d had a stroke) then continuing with this highly eccentric performance.
 It warmed my heart to see him again, in his prime.

 A lot of folks contend that Harold Jensen, the guy who took all of Dwight Wilbur’s minutes, won this game for Nova.
 He did go 5 for 5 from the field and 4 of 5 from the line (with 6 turnovers) in 34 minutes.
 But each of his teammates put up lines like that.
 Point Guard Gary McClain was perfect from the field and the line.
 Easy Ed Pinckney was the difference-maker, for my money.
-He arrived at college alongside Ewing.
+He had arrived at college alongside Ewing.
 No one played him better or smarter over the course of four years.
 He saved the best for last: 16 points on 5 for 7 shooting (6 of 7 from the line) with 6 boards, 5 assists and just 3 fouls.

 Finally, a lot of folks contend that John Thompson got terribly outcoached in this game, but I don’t see it.
 He stopped pressing in the second half (the Hoyas typically pressed the entire game), but I could see why: His opponent was getting better shots in transition, compared to those they generated in the half-court.
 He went man-to-man a couple times — McClain got dunks.
-At the other end, Villanova stayed in a zone and dared the Hoyas to shoot over them: They shot 55 percent from the floor!
+At the other end, Villanova stayed in a zone and dared the Hoyas to shoot over them: Georgetown shot 55 percent from the floor — and lost!
 They’d averaged 51 percent that season.
 But here’s the killer stat, fleshed out by watching all 40 minutes: Georgetown took 53 shots compared to Nova’s 28.
-Against anything but the most flawless shooting performance in NCAA final history, stats like that should get your team the W.
+Against anything but the most flawless shooting performance in NCAA final history, stats like that get your team the W.